setaccess action may have deleting access rule functionality

 So if setaccess action (or we can have another action deleteaccess), this scenario can be avoided.

-#1 Updated by Jing Tao almost 8 years ago
+#1 Updated by Jing Tao about 8 years ago

 When this bug is fixed, we should reopen the bug 5551: